PierrickI3/DisconnectGhostCalls/README.md

 * Access to PureCloud (https://*.mypurecloud.*)
 * An OAuth Client Credentials client id & client secret

 ## User Guide

+* Setup
+  * Download the [setup](https://github.com/PierrickI3/DisconnectGhostCalls/releases/download/1.0/PC.Ghost.Call.Tool.Setup.msi) file and follow the wizard
+  * Double-click on the Desktop icon to get started
 * Logging in
   * Open the app
   * Select your environment